MatteoMartin/XPPLORE/README.md

-# 🧪 **XPPLORE: The Toolbox for Bifurcation Diagrams**
+# **XPPLORE: Import, visualize, and analyze XPPAUT data in MATLAB**

+This repository accompanies our [formal writeup](https://arxiv.org/) that will be available on ArXiv and will be submitted for publication.

+---

 Have you ever wished for a magic wand to handle continuation calculations from **XPPAUT** with ease?
-Well, your wish has come true! **XPPLORE** is here to revolutionize the way students, professors, and researchers work with bifurcation diagrams.
+**XPPLORE** is here to revolutionize the way students, professors, and researchers work with bifurcation diagrams (BDs).
 Say goodbye to tedious processes and hello to streamlined workflows!

 ---

-## 💡 **The Problem We Solve**
+## 💡 **The problem we're solving**

-As PhD students, we’ve faced the relentless challenge of producing **high-quality bifurcation diagrams** for:
+As Ph.D. students, we’ve faced the relentless challenge of producing **high-quality bifurcation diagrams** for:
-- 📚 Academic publications
+- Academic publications
-- 🎤 Oral presentations
+- Oral presentations
-- 📑 Assignments
+- Course assignments
-- ✏️ Personal notes
+- Personal notes

 We knew there had to be a better way.
 So, we rolled up our sleeves and created **XPPLORE**—a toolbox to simplify and supercharge your work.

-### **Why Start with MATLAB?**
+### **Why start with MATLAB?**

-MATLAB is a fantastic launchpad for innovation!
-But don’t worry, we’re planning to expand XPPLORE to other programming languages.
+MATLAB is a fantastic launchpad for innovation, and we’re working to expand XPPLORE to Python next.
 Stay tuned!

 ---

 ## 🚀 **Why XPPLORE?
 It's as Easy as 1-2-3!**

-### Folder content:
+### Files needed (Hodgkin-Huxley, for example):
 - `HH.ode` — Your model file
-- `HH.auto` — Your bifurcation data
+- `HH.auto` — Your bifurcation data, saved from XPPAUT
-- `HH.m` — The script that makes the magic happen
+- `HH.m` — The MATLAB script that makes the XPPLORE-ation possible

-### MATLAB script:
+### MATLAB script (example):

 ```matlab
 1. M   = Func_ReadModel('HH.ode');